Spacetime: Energy and momentum conservation

 The relativistic conservation law for energy and momentum replaces the three classical conservation laws for energy, momentum and mass.
 Mass is no longer conserved independently, because it has been subsumed into the total relativistic energy.
 This makes the relativistic conservation of energy a simpler concept than in nonrelativistic mechanics, because the total energy is conserved without any qualifications.
 Kinetic energy converted into heat or internal potential energy shows up as an increase in mass.

-Beyond the basics

-The topics in this section are of significantly greater technical difficulty than those in the preceding sections and are not essential for understanding Introduction to curved spacetime.

-Rapidity

-Lorentz transformations relate coordinates of events in one reference frame to those of another frame.
-Relativistic composition of velocities is used to add two velocities together.
-The formulas to perform the latter computations are nonlinear, making them more complex than the corresponding Galilean formulas.